goodluck-codetest/codetest/dev.md

 Choose your familiar language to implement automatic trading stragies and its platform.
-You can fake some data to support the implementation.
+You can fake some data to support your design.
 1. Framework design
   - core data structures, class definition of market data, order etc
   - order management component (OMS)